scrabbletank/farhome-rules/rulesdoc.md

 ### Combat Advantage

 Some abilities may impose combat advantage against you or an enemy.
-Someone who grants combat advantage are easier to hit, giving anyone who makes an attack or spell attack against the creature an extra superior die to their roll.
+Someone who grants combat advantage are easier to hit, giving anyone who makes an attack, maneuver, or spell attack against the creature an extra superior die to their roll.

 ### Attributes
 Your characters aptitude is represented by 6 core attributes: Strength, Dexterity, Stamina, Intelligence, Willpower, Charisma.
 Each attribute governs a number of skills in addition to the following: